luisplduarte/cleaning-company-management-app/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-Implementing the client management system with full CRUD capabilities.
-The client data model and form implementations are complete, featuring comprehensive validation and error handling.
+Optimizing and enhancing the core management systems.
+Client, job, and worker management features are implemented with full CRUD capabilities, now focusing on improving integration and performance between these systems.

 ## Recent Decisions
 1. Using Next.js App Router for modern React features